DJ-TechTools/Midi_Fighter_Twister_Open_Source/README.md

 1. Navigate to the *Midi_Fighter_Twister.hex* file and open it
 1. Choose "Yes" to proceed
 1. Wait until the firmware update process is completed

+## Native mode
+The native mode enables extended bidirectional communication via MIDI for advanced integration of the Midi Fighter Twister with other software.

+User control input can be received via MIDI control change (CC) messages.
+Fixed CC addresses are used for reproducable behaviour.
+Also the visual state can be remotely configured via well-defined CC/SysEx messages.
+This allows, for example, to directly set an individual knob RGB LED color via SysEx.

+More details can be found in the [native mode documentation](doc/NativeMode.md).